2025 shootings of Minnesota legislators: Victims

 State representative Melissa Hortman (left) and her husband were killed, while state senator John Hoffman (right) and his wife were injured.

 Melissa and Mark Hortman were killed.
 Melissa Hortman, who was first elected in 2005, served from 2017 to 2019 as the state house minority leader and from 2019 to 2025 as the 61st speaker of the Minnesota House of Representatives.
-The Hortmans' pet golden retriever Gilbert, allegedly shot by Boelter, was "gravely injured" during the attack and euthanized afterward.
+The Hortmans' pet Golden Retriever Gilbert, allegedly shot by Boelter, was "gravely injured" during the attack and euthanized afterward.
 John and Yvette Hoffman survived and were out of surgery by 9:50 a.m. that day.
 First elected in 2012, John Hoffman served as minority whip from 2017 to 2020.
 Like Representative Hortman, he is a member of the Minnesota Democratic–Farmer–Labor Party, the Democratic Party's Minnesota affiliate.

 On June 19, Hoffman and his wife released a joint statement about the assassination attempt.
-On July 15, their daughter, Hope Hoffman, who was present but unharmed during the shootings, also released a statement, saying "my parents saved me".
+On July 15, their daughter Hope also released a statement, saying "my parents saved me".
 On June 27, Melissa Hortman, her husband Mark, and their dog Gilbert all lay in state at the Minnesota State Capitol.
 Hortman is the first woman to receive this honor.
-Thousands paid their respects, with the service attended by a number of high-profile Democrats, including former President Joe Biden, former Vice President Kamala Harris, and Governor Tim Walz.
+Thousands paid their respects, with the service attended by a number of high-profile Democrats, including former president Joe Biden, former vice president Kamala Harris, and Governor Tim Walz.